mainmatter/mainmatter.com/src/posts/2017-08-28-creating-web-components-with-glimmer.md

 ---
 title: Creating Web Components with Glimmer
 authorHandle: jjordan_dev
-bio: 'Senior Frontend Engineer, Ember Learning core team member'
+bio: "Senior Frontend Engineer, Ember Learning core team member"
 description:
-  'Jessica Jordan explains what web components (aka custom elements) are and shows how they can be built using Glimmer.js.'
+  "Jessica Jordan explains what web components (aka custom elements) are and shows how they can be built using Glimmer.js."
-topic: ember
+tags: ember
 ---

 At